programminghistorian/jekyll/en/lessons/mapping-with-python-leaflet.md

 We're going to start with a plain comma-separated values (CSV) data file and create a web map from it.

-[The data file can be downloaded here.] (/assets/mapping-with-python-leaflet/census.csv).
+[The data file can be downloaded here]({{ site.baseurl }}/assets/mapping-with-python-leaflet/census.csv).
 You can grab this by either opening the link in your browser and saving the page, or you can use the curl command from your command line:

 ```curl -O https://programminghistorian.org/assets/mapping-with-python-leaflet/census.csv```